-Unemployment has hit 10.1%.
-Suzie Orman, financial “adviser”, was on the Oprah show, and said that people should stop eating in restaurants to save money.
-Wait a minute.
-She wants us to boycott an industry that supports 14 million people?
-This is going to help everyone?
+Unemployment has hit 10.1%, but Suzie Orman wants us to boycott an industry that supports 14 million people?
+How is this is going to help?

-Due to the outcry, Ms. Orman retracted her statement the next week, but the damage has been done.
-This is all restaurants need.
+Orman made this statement on a recent episode of the Oprah show.
+The outcry was immediate, and Ms. Orman retracted her statement the next week, but the damage has been done.
+This is all our restaurants need.